aetperf/pymeteofr/docs/usage.rst

     3   arome  france     0.010          wcs
     Several services match the criteria

-In this other example, no product match the criteria:
+In this other example, no product matches the given criteria:

 .. code:: ipython3